( 5 Comments )

 Tom Pitts received his education on the streets of San Francisco.
 He remains there, working, writing, and trying to survive.
 You can learn more about Tom and his work by visiting his website.

-1. Carol Herman says:
+• Carol Herman

 As usual, you have whetted my appetite with this very tantalizing review, Elizabeth!